uwe-app/website/site/index.md

 ---

-Alpha testing is running for the rest of 2020 and a public beta will be available in 2021.
+Alpha testing is in progress and a public beta will be available in 2021.

 Interested?
 Head over to [[docs/installation]] then learn more in the [[docs/getting-started]] guide and read the [[docs]] for more information.